maryamzaman30/Question-Answering-with-Transformers/README.md

 - **Sample Questions**: Pre-loaded examples to test the system
 - **Real-time Model Loading**: Models are downloaded and cached for fast subsequent use

+- Link to App Online -
+- Link to Video Demo - https://youtu.be/T1uwcs-tU5E

 ## 🚀 Getting Started

 ### Prerequisites